bcoin-org/bcoin-org.github.io/guides-markdown/events.md

 ## Events Directory

 This list is comprehensive for all Bitcoin transaction, wallet, and blockchain activity.
-Events regarding errors, socket connections and peer conections have been omitted for clarity.
+Events regarding errors, socket connections and peer connections have been omitted for clarity.
 Notice that certain methods emit the same events but with different return objects, and not all re-emitters return everything they receive.